dimkasta/F3-UAM/README.md

 * Add good practice suggestions like csrf check, throttling etc.

 ##About
-This is a new class so treat it with caution.
+This is a new plugin so treat it with caution.
 If you have any questions or corrections, feel free to contact me at dimkasta@yahoo.gr